-Female Oscar fish have an “egg tube” that fully retracts inside of her when they are not in the process of breeding whereas a male Oscar will have a single sharp spike that he will use to fertilise the eggs.
+Female Oscar fish have an “egg tube” that fully retracts inside of her when they are not in the process of breeding whereas a male Oscar will have a single sharp spike that he will use to fertilize the eggs.

 Initiating The Breeding Session

 Female Oscars will enter a breeding season when they sense that the rainy season is upon them.
-In home aquariums, the water parameters tend to stay the same all year round so it’s not always easy for the fish to know when it’s time to breed.
+In-home aquariums, the water parameters tend to stay the same all year round so it’s not always easy for the fish to know when it’s time to breed.

 To combat this, you will have to initiate the breeding season by creating your own “rainy season” when you want the fish to start breeding.

 One of the key indicators of the rainy season (besides from the presence of rain) is a noticeable drop in temperature.
 If you can lower the temperature of your aquarium by a few degrees, the fish will sense that the rainy season is starting and they will begin looking for a mate.

 Alternatively, you can install a spray bar just above the water.
 This spraying of water will simulate rainfall without you having to do anything manually.
-Most Canister Filters will have a built-in spray bar.
+Most canister filters will have a built-in spray bar.

 Oscar Fish Common Diseases

-It is typically caused by nutritional deficiencies in the fishes diet.
+It is typically caused by nutritional deficiencies in the fish’s diet.
 Follow the advice we offered in the diet section of this care guide and you shouldn’t have any problems.

 If you are going to be feeding your fish any live feeder fish, always make sure that you quarantine them before adding them to your main tank.
-The biggest cause of diseases in tropical fish is the introduction of foreign bacterias from things that us owners carelessly put in their tank
+The biggest cause of diseases in tropical fish is the introduction of foreign bacterias from things that us owners carelessly put in their tank.

 Suitable Tank Mates For Oscar Fish?